History of Kickball

 1. A Pitcher may start his delivery anywhere on the infield, but must deliver the pitch within the Pitcher’s Circle and behind the 1st base/3rd base line.

 3. Pitchers must throw the ball by hand in an underhanded manner.
-Overhand and side arm pitching are NOT allowed.
+Overhand and/or sidearm pitching is NOT allowed.

-4. A pitched ball must touch the ground at least once prior to reaching the plate.
+4. A pitched ball must touch the ground at least twice prior to reaching the plate.